IBM-Bluemix-Docs/cloud-foundry-public/autoscaling_cli.md

    If Cloud Foundry API endpoint is presented as `api.<DOMAIN>`, the App-Autoscaler API endpoint will be `autoscaler.<DOMAIN>` by default.

-   `cf autoscaling-api (aka: aka)` is used to query and modify the App-Autoscaler API endpoint setting.
+   `cf autoscaling-api (aka: asa)` is used to query and modify the App-Autoscaler API endpoint setting.

    ```
    cf asa